On a spectral sequence for the cohomology of infinite loop spaces: Derived Functors of

 \section{Derived Functors of $U$}

 Our goal in this section is to compute $\pi_{*}U(M)$ where $M$ is a simplicial unstable $A$-module.
-As a simplicial commutative algebra $U(M)$ depends only on the top non-zero Steenrod operations in $M$; in \S\ref{subsec:restrvsp} we consider graded vector spaces equipped with only these operations, which we call \emph{restricted vector spaces}, and study their structure.
-Then in \S\ref{subsec:LengthSpSeq} we compute the spectral sequence induced by the word length filtration on $U(M)$, which gives $\pi_{*}U(M)$ as a bigraded vector space.
-Finally in \S\ref{subsec:ComppiU} we describe $\pi_{*}U(M)$ as an algebra with higher divided square operations by reducing to a few simple cases.
+As a simplicial commutative algebra, $U(M)$ depends only on the top non-zero Steenrod operations in $M$; in \S\ref{subsec:restrvsp} we consider graded vector spaces equipped with only these operations, which we call \emph{restricted vector spaces}, and observe that a simplicial restricted vector space decomposes up to weak equivalence as a coproduct of simple pieces.
+In \S\ref{subsec:ComppiU} we compute the derived functors of $U$ for these simpler objects, which gives a description of $\pi_{*}U(M)$ as a graded commutative algebra with higher divided square operations.
+Using this we then give a more functorial description in $\pi_{*}U(M)$ in \S\ref{subsec:functderU}, which in particular lets us identify the action of the Steenrod operations.